-Like all daisies, Swan River daisy needs ample sunlight for prolific blooms.
-Daisies grown in shade conditions may need to be relocated if flowers seems delayed.
+Like all daisies, swan river daisy needs ample sunlight for prolific blooms.
+Daisies grown in shady conditions might need to be relocated if flowers production is sparse.
 With this cultivar, sowing seeds at a staggered rate of every two weeks will give you continuous blooms in your garden throughout the season.
 Also, deadheading spent flowers during the blooming period will stimulate the plant to bloom more.

 Common Problems With Swan River Daisy

-Swan River daisy has issues growing in hot and humid conditions.
-If temperatures and humidity become extreme, this plant may wilt, slow its bloom, or stop blooming altogether in an effort to conserve its energy.
-In addition to slow growth and bloom, humid conditions can also bring on root rot if the soil stays consistently wet.
+Swan River daisy does not thrive in hot and humid conditions.
+If temperatures and humidity become extreme, this plant can wilt, slow its bloom, or stop blooming altogether in an effort to conserve its energy.
+In addition to slow growth and bloom, humid conditions can also cause root rot if the soil stays consistently wet.

 Does Swan River daisy come in colors other than blue or purple?